JetBrains-Research/tnm/README.md

 The main idea behind the structure of the tool is that every class implement one interface or abstract class for each task type, which make it easily extendable.

-Currently, tool got 4 types of classes:
+There are the following base classes:
 * Mapper - classes for mapping specified entity for the unique id.
 * Miner - classes for mining data for one task.
 * DataProcessor - classes for processing mined data.
 Works as buffer for Miner classes.